Sumit is an experienced content marketer and editor with hands-on expertise in writing articles, blogs, and social media posts.

 To make yourself stand out on Upwork, you need to have a good profile, preferably with client testimonials and high ratings (4 or 5).
 Long-term success in Upwork will depend on these factors.

-If bidding is not your thing, then instead of spending time on Upwork, you can directly apply to jobs on job portals or other freelance writing websites.
+If bidding is not your thing, don't spend time on Upwork.
+Instead, you can directly apply on job portals or other freelance writing websites.

 This is another popular site for freelancers.
 Besides writing jobs, this site has plenty to offer for designers, customer service, virtual assistants, marketing, and more.